Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 Of course, if you’re new to salesforce and going straight into Lightning, that’s not an issue.

-Either way, be clear and unambiguous how you want salespeople to record information about conversations and meetings.
+Either way, be clear and unambiguous about how you want salespeople to record information about conversations and meetings.

 Awesome Pipeline and Sales Performance Visibility